 Both deductive reasoning and inductive reasoning can go from general to specific and vice versa, in one direction or the other.
 Both use logic and arrive to a conclusion.
 As a last resort, they always have philosophic substratum elements.
 Both tend to be susceptible to empirical testing.

 Although the deductive reasoning or deductive logic is more appropriate of the formal sciences and the inductive reasoning of the empirical sciences, nothing prevents the indiscriminate application of a scientific method, or any other method, to a particular theory.

 In my opinion, without trying to create a controversy on this subject, the fundamental difference of the deductive method and the inductive method is that the first aims to indicate, through pure logic, the conclusion in its entirety based on a few premises.
 So that the veracity of the conclusions is guaranteed; that is, if the applied logic is not invalidated.
 It is about the axiomatic model proposed by Aristotle as the ideal scientific method.

 On the contrary, the inductive method creates laws based on the observation of the facts, by generalizing the observed behavior; actually, what achieves is a type of generalization without obtaining a demonstration of the aforementioned laws or set of conclusions through logic.

 Such conclusions could be false and, at the same time, the partial application of logic carried out could maintain its validity.
 For that reason, the inductive method needs an additional condition; its application would be valid if there is no case that does not fulfill the proposed model.

 The hypothetical-deductive method, or the hypothesis testing, does not raise any problems in principle, given that its validity depends on the results of the appropriate empirical testing.

 The hypothetical-deductive method tends to be used to improve or clarify previous theories according to new knowledge where the model’s complexity does not allow logical formulations.
-Therefore, it has a predominantly intuitive character and needs, not only in order to reject a theory but also to impose its validity, the contrasting of its conclusions.
+Therefore, it has a predominantly intuitive character and needs, not only to reject a theory but also to impose its validity, the contrasting of its conclusions.